KarlOfDuty/CustomLoadouts/README.md

                 - MICROHID
 ```

 You can add more entries by following the example above.
-I believe each config option is pretty self explanatory with the example above.
+I believe each config option is pretty self explanatory config comments.
 If you have any questions, you can ask them in my discord server at the link above.

 ## Command
 | Command | Permission | Description |